-Applications for Nationally Significant Infrastructure Projects under the Planning Act 2008 (as amended) where the Local Planning Authority is a consultee and a Local Impact Report is required.

-- b) "application to be determined by committee' means (other than applications fully delegated to officers and excluded by Part 3): - i) Applications where six or more representations contrary to the Officers' recommendation have been received from separate addresses within the prescribed period. - For the purposes of this section a representation shall be taken to mean a letter, a signature on a petition or e-mail. - ii) Where an application has been "called in" for determination by the Committee by either (i) a Member who represents a ward within the same Locality Partnership area in which the application site lies, or (ii) by the Chairman of the Committee.
-For the avoidance of doubt there is no geographical limit to the call in powers of the Chairman. call-ins are to be made in writing with planning reasons provided within the period of 28 days of the date of issue of the relevant Weekly List of Applications submitted to the Council and the Member to attend the meeting of the Committee when the application is considered.
-Proposals considered to be a material departure from the provisions of the Development Plan or of other Development Plan Documents which officers are minded to approve and where the officer recommendation is for approval, save where (i) Development Plan policies are 'out of date' (in National Planning Policy Framework terms) and the proposal is in accordance with national policy and / or (ii) the proposals comprise a minor departure from the standards set out in adopted SPGs and SPDs or their successor documents. - iii) Applications in which a Member or Officer has declared a personal or pecuniary interest (either through a connection with the applicant or with an affected neighbour). - iv) Applications for development by or on behalf of the Council (including a Local Authority controlled school) to which an objection has been made which is material to the development proposed. - c) 'planning permission' includes approvals and consents issued in respect of a 'planning application' as defined in section 1(a) - d) 'the prescribed period' means the period within which consultees and residents are required to submit representations following consultation/notification and/or publicity of applications in accordance with statute and the Council's approved arrangements.
-(Usually 21 days for new applications and 10 days for amended plans received during the course of processing an application).
+• •• ··· CORPORATE or Nationally Significant Infrastructure Projects under the DIRECTOR Planning Act 2008 (as amended) where the Local Planning Authority is a ECONOMIC consultee and a a Local Impact Report is required.
+GROWTH, ENVIRONMENT b) "application to be determined by committee' means (other than AND applications fully delegated to officers and excluded by Part 3):- INFRASTRUCTURE, DIRECTOR OF i) Applications where six or more representations contrary GROWTH AND to the Officers' recommendation have been received from REGULATORY separate addresses within the prescribed period.
+SERVICES AND HEAD OF For the purposes of this section a representation shall be taken to mean a PLANNING AND n a petition or e-mail.
+DEVELOPMENT ii) Where an application has been "called in" for determination , by the Committee by either (i) a Member who represents a ward within the same Locality Partnership area in which the • application site lies, or (ii) by the Chairman of the Committee.
+For the avoidance of doubt there is no geographical limit to the call in powers of the Chairman.
+Such call-ins are to be made in writing with planning reasons provided within the period of 28 days of the date of issue of the relevant Weekly List of Applications submitted to the Council and t to the Council and the Member to attend the meeting of the Committee when the application is considered.
+Proposals considered to be a material departure from the provisions of the Development Plan or of other Development Plan Documents which officers are minded to • approve and where the officer recommendation is for approval, save where (i) Development Plan policies are 'out of date' (in National Planning Policy Framework terms) and the proposal is in accordance with national policy and / or (ii) the proposals comprise a minor departure from the standards set out in adopted SPGs and SPDs or their successor documents. iii) Applications in which a Member or Officer has declared a personal or pecuniary interest (either through a connection with the applicant or with an affected neighbour). iv) Applications for development by or on behalf of the Council (including a Local Authority controlled school) to which an objection has been made which is material to the development proposed. · · · · a) ( ning permission' includes entroyals and essents issued in ning permission' includes approvals and consents issued in resp ect of a 'planning application' as defined in section 1(a) d) 'the prescribed period' means the period within which consultees residents are required to submit representations following sultation/notification and/or publicity of applications in accordance with statute and the Council's approved arrangements.
+(Usually 21 days for new applications and 10 days for amended s received during the course of processing an application). pian